jaypeeds/scala-inspired-swift/Pouring.md

     return !(right == left)
 }
 ```
-How the solution is researched: By extending the collections of _Move_ ie the _Path_
+How the solution is researched: By extending the collection of _Move_s ie the _Path_
 ```swift
 func extend(from: [Path]) -> [Path] {
     var result = [Path]()